cnumr/EcoIndex/content/en/_home_widgets/_#first_test-url.md

 {{< ecoindex_form >}}

-More than 40 000 sites already tested !
-[Method](/en/how-it-works/)
+More than 40 000 web pages already tested !
+[How does it work?](/en/how-it-works/)